mhkeller/cartodb-embeds/README.md

 If you want to repackage the JavaScript as you're working, use the `gulp dev` command, which will watch the project folder and rerun the gulp tasks when it detects changes.

-If you're not used to writing Vanilla JavaScript (i.e. not using jQuery), the site [You might not need jQuery](http://youmightnotneedjquery.com/) has a lot of equivalencies.
+If you're not used to writing Vanilla JavaScript (i.e. not using jQuery), the site "[You might not need jQuery](http://youmightnotneedjquery.com/)" has a lot of equivalencies.
 I'm currently setting it to the "Support IE9" level.

 ## Future features